justinguyduncan/SplitSmart/frontend_routes.md

 ## 3. Expenses (Full CRUD)
 * Logged in users can add an expense.
-    * '/expenses/new'              Displays a form to create a new expense.
+    * '/expenses'       Displays a form to create a new expense from all pages

 * Logged in users can edit and delete their own expenses (expenses that they added).
-    * '/expenses/:id/edit'         Displays a form to edit a specific expense.
+    * '/expenses'         Displays a form to edit a specific expense.

 * Logged in users can view their settled and unsettled expenses in the All Expenses Page.
     * '/expenses'                  Displays all expenses for the user.
+* Logged in users can view details their settled and unsettled expenses in the All Expenses Page.

+     * '/expenses'   Display accordion(more info about expense under expense)

 * Logged in users can view their unsettled expenses in each Friend page.
-??????
+'/expenses'